 - a.
 Problems or damage occurring during shipment, in either direction. - b.
 Problems or damage caused by combination of a product with non-Christie equipment, such as distribution systems, cameras, DVD players, etc., or use of a product with any non-Christie interface device. - c.
 Problems or damage caused by misuse, improper power source, accident, fire, flood, lightning, earthquake, or other natural disaster. - d.
 Problems or damage caused by improper installation/alignment, or by equipment modification, if by other than Christie service personnel or a Christie authorized repair service provider. - e.
-Use of third party product enclosures for environmental protection during outside use must be approved by Christie. - f.
-Problems or damage caused by use of a product on a motion platform or other movable device where such product has not been designed, modified or approved by Christie for such use. - g.
-Except where the product is designed for outdoor use, problems or damage caused by use of the product outdoors unless such product is protected from precipitation or other adverse weather or environmental conditions and the ambient temperature is within the recommended ambient temperature set forth in the specifications for such product. - h.
+Problems or damage caused by use of a product on a motion platform or other movable device where such product has not been designed, modified or approved by Christie for such use. - f.
+Except where the product is designed for outdoor use, problems or damage caused by use of the product outdoors unless such product is protected from precipitation or other adverse weather or environmental conditions and the ambient temperature is within the recommended ambient temperature set forth in the specifications for such product. - g.
 Defects caused by normal wear and tear or otherwise due to normal aging of a product.